leozide/leocad/trunk/docs/README.txt

   download the Pieces Library separately, extract it to any directory of your choice and point the LEOCAD_LIB environment variable to it.
 More information is available at http://www.leocad.org

+- LeoCAD for Mac OSX:

+  Download LeoCAD-0.80.0-7439.dmg to your computer, double click on the icon to open the archive and copy LeoCAD.app to your Applications folder.

 New users should take a look at the online tutorial located at http://www.leocad.org/trac/wiki/BasicTutorial/ to learn how to use LeoCAD.